Light Broth

 Key Techniques

-- Straining through cheesecloth
+- Straining (through cheesecloth and fine mesh)

 Classic Dishes